 The built-in WordPress Commenting system allows visitors, users and blog readers to interact with your site, post new comments, reply to existing comments, and engage with your content socially.
 This helps to create user-generated content …

-(Users can engage with your WordPress site and create user-generated content.
+(WordPress Commenting allows users to engage with your site and create user-generated content.
 Source: ElegantThemes)

 (CommentLuv – Commenting Plugin For WordPress)